Beckett Cypher, 21-year-old Son of Melissa Etheridge, Dies

 “Today I joined the hundreds of thousands of families who have lost loved ones to opioid addiction,” the statement said.
 “My son Beckett, who was just 21, struggled to overcome his addiction and finally succumbed to it today.”

-Hours earlier, Etheridge's Twitter account had announced the death of Cypher, one of two children the 58-year-old singer had with former partner Julie Cypher, conceived with sperm from Rock & Roll Hall of Famer David Crosby.
+Cypher, who died in downtown Denver, was one of two children the 58-year-old singer had with former partner Julie Cypher, conceived with sperm from Rock & Roll Hall of Famer David Crosby.

 The daily Facebook Live concert Etheridge has been giving during the coronavirus outbreak was canceled.